muhammad-tamim/web-project-14/README.md

       }
     </style>
 ```
-2. If we want to handle toggle using tailwind CSS, we have this use if-else to add and remove:
+2. If we want to handle toggle using tailwind CSS, we have to use if-else and add and remove:
 ```js
 function handleToggle(id, status) {
     const element = document.getElementById(id);